 Step 4: Rinse the clothes thoroughly with water.

-Once 10 soaking minutes is up, take the clothes out of the container and wash it under cold running water.
+Once 10 soaking minutes is up, take the clothes out of the container and wash them under cold running water.

 Step 5: Wring excess water and dry